melontini/andromeda-wiki/docs/items/README.md

 <sub>Works the same way as normal totem, but infinitely...</sub>

-To acquire one of those "totallynotOP" totems, you need to have a level 4 beacon made from diamond or netherite blocks (or both).
+* To get one of these "totally not OP" totems, you need to have a level 4 beacon made from diamond or netherite blocks (or both).

-Now throw a nether star and a totem on top of the beacon and watch them ascend.
+* Now throw a nether star and a totem onto the beacon and watch them ascend.

-You can also disable ascension in the config and provide your own way to get the totem.
+* You can also disable ascension in the config and create your own way to get the totem.

 ***
 ### Balanced Mending ⚒️ (0.4+)